 - Designing Essay Assignments for Freshmen

 Concur Instructions for Freshman Seminar-related expenses: all seminars receive a budget of $300 for course-related expenses.

 Faculty should submit receipts (out-of-pocket or corporate card) for any expenses to the Concur system within 60 days after incurring expense to allow time for processing.
 Freshman Seminar-related expenses will be routed to Nina Duncan for final review and approval.
 To obtain information about correct coding, please email Nina at firstname.lastname@example.org.

 Please visit these websites for additional project funding and opportunities for seminars:

 Student/Faculty Meals in Annenberg Hall: Instructors may eat with students for free in Annenberg (freshman dining hall) throughout the academic year.
 Just show your HUID and identify yourself as a Freshman Seminar instructor to the checker when you arrive.

-Reunion Meals: The Dean of Harvard College generously offers $25 per student and instructor for reunion meals to which you may invite all your seminar alumni from upper classes.
+Reunion Meals: Harvard College offers $25 per student and instructor for reunion meals to which you may invite all your seminar alumni from the upper classes.

 "Members of the Harvard College community commit themselves to producing academic work of integrity – that is, work that adheres to the scholarly and intellectual standards of accurate attribution of sources, appropriate collection and use of data, and transparent acknowledgement of the contribution of others to their ideas, discoveries, interpretations, and conclusions.
 Cheating on exams or problem sets, plagiarizing or misrepresenting the ideas or language of someone else as one’s own, falsifying data, or any other instance of academic dishonesty violates the standards of our community, as well as the standards of the wider world of learning and affairs."